 I've created DIY beauty recipes using natural ingredients to accommodate my skin sensitivities and allergies.
 I'm sharing my journey as a source of inspiration and encouragement to help individuals with their skin issues too.
-With God's help I'm finding relief and I'm grateful.
+I thank God for providing me with natural alternatives.

 I've made my own lipstick after doing some research online.
 It only requires three ingredients and it's so easy to make using Shea butter, Castor Oil and a Crayola Crayon.
 Did you say crayon?!
 Yes, I did because it's made of wax, it's non-toxic, and you can mix colors in the box.
 What's so wonderful is that the degree of vibrancy varies depending on how much is applied, and the best part is that it lasts a long time without having to re-apply another coat.
 My lipstick lasted for 6 hours without reapplication before I removed it, and the color is true to the crayon color of your choice.